elastic/apm-agent-java/CONTRIBUTING.md

     the better.
 * Testability/Test Pyramid
   * Most tests should be simple and easily debuggable JUnit tests.
-    In fact, the main workflow should be to tests alongside the production code.
+    In fact, the main workflow should be to write tests alongside the production code.
     You should rarely have to build the agent and attach it to a test application in order to verify your new code works as expected.
     This makes turnarounds much faster and usually also increases the test coverage.
     Speaking of which,
     use code coverage tools to check that the most important branches are covered by unit tests.
-    The coverage of new code should not be lower than the current total coverage of the project.
+    The coverage of new code should typically not be lower than the current total coverage of the project.
   * Integration tests should also be easy to execute and debug locally, without the requirement of a complex testing setup.
     The integration test should be smoke/sanity tests for a specific technology like an application server or database.